kudobuilder/kudo.dev/content/docs/examples/apache-flink.md

 We need to figure this out, but it could be a simple image that

 * downloads file from a URL that's an environment variable
-* uses CURL to upload the file into Flink
+* uses cURL to upload the file into Flink

 ### Flink Actor Phase

-This phase deploys a `Flink` actor that mirrors the deployment [here](kubectl apply -f https://raw.githubusercontent.com/dcos/demos/master/flink-k8s/1.11/actor/flink-demo-actor.yaml)
+This phase deploys a Flink actor that mirrors the deployment [here](https://raw.githubusercontent.com/dcos/demos/master/flink-k8s/1.11/actor/flink-demo-actor.yaml)